keiith001/in-class-conflicts/README.md

 # in-class-conflicts
-This repo is for causing in-class conflict
+This repo is for causing in-class conflict.